MF Global may return funds, cuts more jobs

 The cases are In re: MF Global Holdings Ltd et al, U.S. Bankruptcy Court, Southern District of New York, No. 11-15059; and In re: MF Global Inc in the same court, No. 11-02790.

-(Reporting by Christopher Doering and Sarah N. Lynch in Washington, D.C.; and Nick Brown and Jonathan Stempel in New York; Writing by Jonathan Stempel; Editing by Martha Graybow, Steve Orlofsky, Tim Dobbyn and Carol Bishopric)
+(Reporting by Christopher Doering and Sarah N. Lynch in Washington, D.C.; and Nick Brown and Jonathan Stempel in New York; Writing by Jonathan Stempel; Editing by Martha Graybow, Steve Orlofsky and Tim Dobbyn)